-Recent policy changes seem intended to intimidate American travelers in order to deter them from visiting a country that both wants and needs their continued engagement.
+Recent policy changes seem intended to continue the administration’s policy of deterring Americans from visiting a country that both wants and needs their continued engagement.
 The good news is that the updated regulations still permit travel for certain purposes, and in most cases, for small groups and those traveling under the auspices of educational or professional institutions, it’s still very much a possibility.
 It’s more important than ever to plan ahead carefully, and to tap into local networks in ways that will allow you to travel in a way that is both rewarding and fully compliant with OFAC regulations.

 Working with a network of contacts I’ve developed over nearly two decades of creating and leading educational programs in Cuba, I’m able to organize a limited number of highly customized, relatively affordable trips for small and medium-size groups wishing to travel to Cuba.
-Trips include all accommodations in either hotels or carefully chosen, well-located casas particulares (private B & B’s in real Cuban neighborhoods), skilled drivers, highly qualified and personable English speaking guides, prearranged meals, music, dance, art, and cultural activities as desired, and a detailed daily itinerary of people-to-people activities compliant with all OFAC regulations.
+Trips include all accommodations in either hotels or carefully chosen, well-located casas particulares (private B & B’s in real Cuban neighborhoods), skilled drivers, highly qualified and personable English speaking guides, prearranged meals, music, dance, art, and cultural activities as desired, and detailed daily itineraries designed to be compliant with OFAC regulations.

 So if you’re interested in exploring the idea of a trip to Cuba, give me a shout.
 I’d be happy to provide a free assessment of the possibilities given your specific time-frame and interests.

 Reservations are hard to come by these days so ideally you should reserve your trip a minimum of two to four months in advance, more if possible.
 Please feel free to get in touch to explore OFAC-compliant group travel options.

 Testimonials . . .